YWCA GREATER CHARLESTON

 with a dynamic board of directors

-Our board of directors makes a real difference in the lives of women and people of color in the Charleston region, working hard behind the scenes to enable our programs, from our annual MLK Celebration to our annual What Women Bring event.
+Our board of directors makes a real difference in the lives of women and children in the Lowcounrty.
+Working hard behind the scenes to enable our programs, from our annual MLK Celebration to our annual What Women Bring event.
 We can't thank this passionate, talented group of women enough!

 Picture